Filter by Category

 - Variety of small, easy to eat treats.

-263-250 OBEDIENCE OPEN/UTILITY PROOFING
+264-251 MEMBERS ONLY OBEDIENCE OPEN/UTILITY PROOFING

 Open and Utility exercises are covered in this classes.
 When offered, this class expects that handler/dog team has completed all necessary training for the exercises at the Open and Utility level and only needs additional proofing/practice opportunities.
 A proofing/practice class may cover more than one level in same class.